 While this is a well known and effective method, you might want the assurance of a professional.
 Schedule an appointment with your vet.
 And if you need help with a portion control food plan, give us a ring.
 That’s our specialty.

 Whether your dog is underweight, overweight or at a healthy weight, we have meal plans that will feed your pup the right amount for every meal, every day, every month.
-Use code GOODPUPPY at checkout to save 50% on your first month's box.

 we feed all of our dogs like individuals